saraevans/Flavors-Network/README.md

 - site rating
 - the spices and herbs used

-spices_herbs.txt has all the spices and herbs used to filter the ingredients
+flavorings.txt has all the spices and herbs used to filter the ingredients

 recipes found from: https://www.seriouseats.com/recipes/topics/cuisine spices and herbs found from: https://www.thespicehouse.com/collections/letter-a and https://spicesinc.com/t-list-of-spices.aspx